martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/0a_assignment_1a/dev/thesis_statements.md

 ### Statement:

-The positive psychological effects in Facebook use.
+1. The positive psychological effects in Facebook use.
+(Toma & Hancock, 2013)
+2. The positive psychological effects of Facebook use are increased perceptions of self-worth and self-integrity.
 (Toma & Hancock, 2013)

 ## References